timsutton/punic/README.markdown

 | update / --project-directory    | _Unimplemented_                    |
 | update / [dependencies]         | Implemented                        |

 ### Notes:

 1. Binary archives will not be supported until Swift supports a non-fragile ABI.

-## Roadmap

-The current roadmap for Punic is as follows (in rough order of priority):

-- [X] Support branch style Cartfile specifications.
-- [ ] `copy-frameworks` subcommand.
-- [ ] Run on travis
-- [ ] Reliability.
-Punic needs to be tested against as many other Cartfiles as possible and needs to reliably produce the same build order
-- [ ] Support `build` subcommand's `--no-skip-current` switch
-- [ ] `fetch` subcommand
-- [ ] Support specifying target dependencies at command line.
-(This is relatively low priority because incremental Punic builds are much much quicker than slow carthage clean builds.)
-- [ ] Support `Cartfile.private` functionality
-- [ ] Replace Cartfiles with a better, more expressive file format (yaml? toml?).
-Partially done.
-- [ ] Add a `migrate` subcommand that can migrate Cartfiles to the new format.
-- [X] Allow specification of default platforms and configurations in new style config file (`punic.yaml`)
-- [ ] Cache xcodeproject and scheme info in new style build artifact files (replacing .resolved)

-## New Features

-TODO: Discuss differences between punic and carthage here.

-## Configuration

-TODO: Discuss `punic.yaml` here.

 ## Frequently Answer Questions